-Penalties are Severe
+LSD Penalties for Sale and Possession are Severe

 As a Schedule I drug, penalties for a first offense of trafficking of between one and nine grams of LSD range from not less than five years or more than 40 years in prison.
 If the drug buyer dies or suffers serious bodily injury, the penalty is not less than 20 years or more than life in prison and a fine of not more than $5 million if the trafficker is an individual.
 If the trafficker is more than one individual, the penalty is $25 million.

 For doses above nine grams, a first offense results in not less than 10 years and not more than life in prison.
 Second offenses bring much higher fines and harsher penalties.
 At the extreme high end, a second or more prior offense are punished by life imprisonment and a fine of not more than $20 million if the offender is an individual.
 If more than one individual is involved the penalty rises to $75 million.